 Guidance on selection of PhD programs

-Scholars have the option to develop a course of study selected from upper-division undergraduate or graduate classes
+Scholars have the option to develop a course of study selected from upper-division undergraduate classes

-Auditing of graduate-level neuroscience classes is also possible for more targeted learning activities
+Auditing of graduate-level classes is also possible for more targeted learning activities

 NIH T32 Training Programs

-Opportunity to participate in training events with affiliated with one of several Training Programs (T32s), including training days, retreats and meetings with invited speakers, NUIN faculty, postdocs and graduate students.
+Opportunity to participate in training events affiliated with one of several Training Programs (T32s), including training days, retreats and meetings with invited speakers, faculty, postdocs and graduate students.